 What is email click through rate?

 Email click through rate is calculated by the number of subscribers that have clicked on at least one link in your email marketing campaign.

 To calculate email click through rate, take the number of people that have clicked on your email campaign and divide that with the number of emails you have sent.
 You can then multiply that number by 100 to show a percentage.

 Here's a breakdown of the email click through rate formula:

-For example, if you send a campaign to 100 people and 10 people clicked on links within your email, then your click through rate would be 10%.
+For example, if you send an email campaign to 100 people and 10 people clicked on links within your email, then your click through rate would be 10%.

-According to the Direct Marketing Association (DMA), email click through rate is the most important email marketing metric as 70% of marketers’ track click through rates as a way to measure the success of their email marketing campaigns.
+According to Ascend2 email click through rate is the most important email marketing metric as 73% of marketers’ track click through rates as a way to measure the success of their email marketing campaigns.

 A high click-through rate is a good sign that your email campaign is relevant and that readers' are taking action.
 A low click-through rate means there's room to improve.
 But, what is a healthy email click through rate?

 The best way to find out how you are doing is to compare your own data with the industry average.

 On average, we receive 121 emails per day (that's up from 88 emails per day two years ago!).
 As the number of promotional emails we receive continues to grow, you would automatically think that the number of emails that people take action on has decreased.